fouge/fouge.github.io/_posts/2020-06-15-Panicking-in-Rust-the-correct-way.md

 My crate is now ready!
 I have to add it to any embedded Rust library that will be created for those few products as they all implement `app_error_fault_handler_release`.

-This step was a must before launching that next firmware to the few thousands customers and it gave me the occasion to share a bit more about the stuff I am working on.
+This step was a must before launching that next firmware to the few thousand customers and it gave me the occasion to share a bit more about the stuff I am working on.

 ---

-Please let me know if you have tips to make an even better use of the errors.
+Please let me know if you have tips to make even better use of the errors.
 If you know how to optimize the file name as well, I'll take it.

 Stay safe 👋